HDFGroup/HDF.PInvoke/README.md

 process.
 If that attempt fails, the native binaries will be loaded from their default locations (such as installed by the [HDF5 installers](https://www.hdfgroup.org/HDF5/)).

+# Two Major HDF5 Versions for the Price of One (Free)

+The HDF Group currently maintains two major HDF5 release families, HDF5 1.8 and HDF5 1.10.
+The Visual Studio Solution is configured to build an `HDF.PInvoke.dll` .NET assembly for the HDF5 1.8.x API.
+To build a .NET assembly for the HDF5 1.10.x API the *Build* properties of the *HDF.PInvoke* and *UnitTest* projects must be modified to include the `HDF5_VER1_10` conditional compilation symbol.
 # License

 HDF.PInvoke is part of [HDF5](https://www.hdfgroup.org/HDF5/).
 It is subject to